robotpilot/turtlebot3_wiki/docs/source/teleoperation.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

 ..
-WARNING:: Make sure to carry on the :ref:`[Bringup]<chapter_bringup>` instruction before to start teleoperation.
+WARNING:: Make sure to run the :ref:`[Bringup]<chapter_bringup>` instruction before teleoperation.

 ..
 WARNING:: Be careful when testing the robot on the table as the robot might fall.

 ..
-TIP:: The teleoperation is only intended to be running on the remote PC. **Follow the instruction on your Remote PC**.
+TIP:: The teleoperation is supposed to be running on the remote PC. **Follow the instruction on your Remote PC**.

 TurtleBot3 can be teleoperated by various devices.
 It is tested with several wireless devices such as PS3, XBOX 360, ROBOTIS RC100 and etc. Examples shown here(except the LEAP Motion) can be launched by ROS on Ubuntu mate 16.04 with Raspberry Pi 3 and OpenCR which controls DYNAMIXEL.